bluesky-social/indigo/cmd/tap/README.md

 ## Operations

 Tap logs to stdout in JSON format.
 The firehose consumer automatically reconnects with exponential backoff on relay failures.
-Cursor position is saved periodically (default 5 seconds) and restored on restart.
+Cursor position is saved periodically (default 1 second) and restored on restart.

 SQLite is tuned for high write throughput: WAL mode, 10-second busy timeout, `synchronous=NORMAL`, 64MB cache, batched deletes.
 The outbox buffers up to 1M pending events in memory.